mamtalohani/mamtalohani/README.md

 ### 👨🏻‍💻 &nbsp;About Me

  - 🤔 &nbsp; Exploring & Learning new technologies and developing software solutions.
- - 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+ - 💼 &nbsp; Working as a Tech Lead  at VirtuBox NIIT Tech.
  - 🌱 I’m currently learning Data Science and machine learning
  - 🎓 &nbsp; MCA & BA (Maths) from Kumaun University, Nainital, India.